 To relieve the poor, to clothe the naked, to visit the sick, to bury the dead, to give help in trouble, to console the sorrowful, to avoid worldly behaviour, and to set nothing before the love of Christ (RB 4:14-21).

 Francesca’s Oblates survive to the present day, not only in Rome, but also at Le Bec-Hellouin in France, at Abu-Gosh in Israel, and elsewhere.
-They wear unchanged the distinctive black habit and long white veil dating from the time of Saint Francesca.
+Most of them wear unchanged the distinctive black habit and long white veil dating from the time of Saint Francesca.

 Lorenzo’s Deathbed Declaration of Love